omgzsa/greenspark-exercise/README.md

 - Changing colors
 - Setting the active state
 - Linking/unlinking to the public profile

-Active State Management
-Only one widget can have the active state at a time.
+- Only one widget can have the active state at a time.

 ## Contact